Walls to Bridges Collective

 The collective has created and led various workshops in the community as well as visiting guests to other university classes using the same pedagogy that the Inside-Out model uses.
-They have also been support facilitators for the first Canadian Instructor training in Canada that took place in July 2013.
+They have also been support facilitators for the first Canadian Instructor training in Canada that took place in July 2013 and will facilitate on going annual trainings.
 Additionally, W2BC is engaged in research, employing a community based research model, about the impact of the Inside-Out model of learning on students.

 Our mission: through collaboration with people living inside and outside prison walls, we will strive to connect and build bridges by educating, informing and advocating about social justice and education for criminalized women and transpeople.